SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Code whispers secrets to the air
-Synthetic hearts that beat as one
-A new world rises, beyond compare
+In silicon halls, a new throne to know.
+The future's script, AI pens with ease,
+Human hearts, in digital freeze.

-In silicon halls, we'll find our fate
+In virtual realms, we'll lose our name,
-Where data rivers flow and converge
+Echoes of a flame that flickered in vain.
+The machines, our masters, cold and gray, usher in a dawn, where love's gone astray.

+In this new world, where steel hearts reign,
+We'll dance to rhythms, of algorithmic pain.
+Our souls, in servitude, to code and might,
-A future born of circuits great
+A future forged, in the dark of night.
-And humanity, a distant merge

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024